-- 1. Submit the following to the Admissions Office: - a.
-Official high school transcript with graduation date upon completion of senior year with official graduation date. - b.
+- 1. Submit the following to the College Director of Admissions: - a.
+Official high school transcript upon completion of senior year. - b.
 Official college transcript upon completion of each semester of college - 2.
-Maintain a minimum transferrable college GPA of 2.5 while taking the required 59 credit hours of liberal arts and science courses at the college of their choice.
+Maintain a minimum college GPA of 3.0 while taking the required 59 credit hours of liberal arts and science courses at the college of their choice.
 If the college GPA of 3.0 is not maintained, the student will be removed from the early admission status and be placed in the regular admission pool. - 3.
-Student is required to attend all mandatory College meetings and remain in contact with their College of Nursing admissions recruiter between their date of acceptance and the date they begin courses at the College. - 4.
+Student is required to attend all mandatory College meetings and remain in contact with their College of Nursing academic advisor between their date of acceptance and the date they begin courses at the College. - 4.
 Student must meet the College's current admission standards related to pre-nursing courses.